 All students who submit an application will receive written notification advising them whether or not they have been admitted into their program of choice.
-Students who are selected for admissions into the Health Sciences programs will be notified by certified mail.
+Students who are selected for admissions into the Health Sciences programs will be notified by email.

-Students who applied for the programs that start during the summer (Diagnostic Medical Sonography, Radiologic Technology, Surgical Technology, and LPN to RN), March 1 deadline, should receive notification in the mail by mid-April.
-Students who applied for the programs that start in the fall (March 1 deadline), should receive notification in the mail by mid-May.
-Students who applied for the Nursing program (April 1 deadline) should receive notification in the mail by mid-June.
-Students who apply for spring admissions into the nursing program (August 1 deadline) should receive notification in the mail by mid-September.
+Students who applied for the programs that start during the summer (Diagnostic Medical Sonography, Radiologic Technology, Surgical Technology, and LPN to RN), March 1 deadline, should receive notification in the mail by the end of April.
+Students who applied for the programs that start in the fall (March 1 deadline), should receive notification in the mail by the end of May.
+Students who applied for the Nursing program (April 1 deadline) should receive notification in the mail by the end of June.
+Students who apply for spring admissions into the nursing program (August 1 deadline) should receive notification in the mail by the end of September.

 - For all programs except nursing, the application deadline for the fall semester is March 1.
 Radiologic technology, diagnostic medical sonography, and surgical technology students begin classes in May.